Course Sequence and Learning Outcomes

-Learn about the course sequences for upcoming semesters in the M.A.
+Learn about the course sequences and learning outcomes for upcoming semesters in the M.A.
 EDL PK-12 and Preliminary Administrative Services Credential programs.

 This course introduces concepts, attributes, and characteristics of leadership associated with the challenging contexts of various educational environments.
 Students are introduced to the importance of vision and the process for developing, sustaining and communicating that vision to achieve higher student achievement by actively and meaningfully including stakeholders.